Lomida/DevLisEsspressoAlgo/README.md

     0011 1                            0-11 1                                  011 1
                                     .e                                      .e

-Test Cases

-Below is a summary of the test cases, including which ones failed and their respective issues.
+Below is a summary of the test cases, with all the ones that did fail did so because of the above labelled issue

 Test Case	Passed?
-Description
 case1	✅	Does it simplify a 3-term SOP (Sum of Products)? case2	✅	Does it simplify a 6-term SOP?
 case3	❌	Does it simplify a 4-term SOP?